 Operating lease right-of-use assets ("ROU Assets") and liabilities are recognized at the commencement date based on the present value of lease payments over the lease term.
-As most of our leases do not provide an implicit rate, we use our estimated incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+As most of our leases do not provide an implicit rate, we use our estimated incremental borrowing rate based on the information available at lease commencement in determining the present value of lease payments.

 Operating lease ROU Assets are regularly reviewed for impairment under the long-lived assets impairment guidance in ASC Subtopic 360-10, Property, Plant, and Equipment - Overall.
-No impairment was recognized for the year ended January 31, 2023, 2022 and 2021.
+No impairment was recognized for the year ended January 31, 2024, 2023 and 2022.